kitextech/kitextech.github.io/_posts/2018-05-23-KiteX-TEDx-Odense-2018-thank-you.md

 ---
 layout: default
 category: blog
-description: Andreas Okholm tells his story about he came to work with kite and the amazing possibilities.
+description: Andreas Okholm told his story about kites at TEDx Odense 2018.
+Thanks for all the parties that have been part of getting this far.
 ---

 # KiteX at TEDx Odense 2018 - Thank you!
 Exchanging I for We?